gvwilson/thirdbit/src/fiction/iffy/index.md

 One of them stopped next to the first.
 The other took a tentative step forward, only to hesitate and withdraw when the first bear growled at it.
-It wasn't accelerated like the other two,
+It wasn't tweaked like the other two,
 Iffy realized.
 It was just several hundred kilograms of predator looking at something edible and defenseless.